Raphael Sbarge: Video games

 He also has voice acted for video games such as Grim Fandango, Star Wars: Knights of the Old Republic, and Star Wars: Knights of the Old Republic II: The Sith Lords as Carth Onasi; as RC-1262 "Scorch" in Star Wars: Republic Commando; and as Kaidan Alenko in the Mass Effect series.

 Directing

 In 2013, Sbarge began directing Web series, serving as executive producer and director of On Begley Street and Jenna's Studio.
-His 2017 short film The Bird Who Could Fly premiered at the Asians on Film Festival.
-The Bird Who Could Fly, won Best Director, Best Ensemble, and Audience Awards at several Asian festivals around the US.
-He filmed Broadway actor Marty Moran in his Obie Award winning play called The Tricky Part, which deals with the complicated issue of male sexual abuse.
+His 2017 short film The Bird Who Could Fly premiered at the Asians on Film Festival, and won Best Director, Best Ensemble, and Audience Awards at several Asian festivals around the US.
+He filmed Broadway actor Marty Moran in his Obie Award-winning play called The Tricky Part, which deals with male sexual abuse.
 It played many festivals around the US, winning Best Director at the Awareness Festival.